blhmr/HCML/README.md

     return 0;
 }
 ```
+There are examples in the `example` directory, use `make` to compile the run each example!
+Read the code for explanations

 ### Arrays

 Arrays are here !
 Here is how to use them:
 ```html
 <food: fruits = apple;orange;banana>